-We were appointed as statutory auditors of ATARI by the October 1993 General Meeting in the case of Deloitte & Associés and the September 30, 2016 General Meeting in the case of JLS Partner.
+We were appointed as statutory auditors of ATARI by the General Shareholders' Meeting held on October 1993 for Deloitte & Associés and held on September 30, 2016 for JLS Partner.

-As of March 31, 2018, Deloitte & Associés had served as auditors for 26 uninterrupted years, while JLS Partner was going on its second year.
+As of at March 31, 2018, Deloitte & Associés was in the 26th year of total uninterrupted engagement and JLS Partner was in the 2nd year of total uninterrupted engagement.

-Responsibilities of Management and Corporate Governance Officers Relating to the Annual Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-It is the responsibility of Management to prepare annual financial statements that present a true and fair view in accordance with the French accounting rules and principles, as well as to implement the internal control that it deems necessary for the preparation of annual financial statements free of material misstatements, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with French accounting principles, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the annual financial statements, the Management is responsible for evaluating the ability of the Company to continue as a going concern, to present in these accounts, as appropriate, the necessary information relating to the continuity of operations and apply the going concern assumption unless it is intended to wind up the company or cease its activity.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is expected to liquidate the Company or to cease operations.

-The Audit Committee is responsible for monitoring the financial reporting process and for monitoring the effectiveness of the internal control and risk management systems and, where applicable, for the internal audit, with respect to procedures relating to the preparation and processing of accounting and financial information.
+The Audit Committee is responsible for monitoring the financial reporting process and the effectiveness of the internal control and risks management systems and, where applicable, its internal audit, regarding the accounting and financial reporting procedures.